raspberrypi/documentation/hardware/raspberrypi/spi/README.md

 #### LoSSI (low speed serial interface) mode
 The LoSSI standard allows issuing commands to peripherals, and transfering data to and from them.
 LoSSI commands and parameters are 8 bits long, with an extra bit used to indicate whether the byte is a command or parameter/data.
 The extra bit is set high for data and low for a command; the resulting 9-bit value is serialized to the output.
 LoSSI is commonly used with [MIPI DBI](http://mipi.org/specifications/display-interface) type C compatible LCD controllers.

-**Note:** Some commands trigger an automatic read by the SPI controller, so this mode cannot be used as a multipurpose 9-bit SPI.
+**Note:** some commands trigger an automatic read by the SPI controller, so this mode cannot be used as a multipurpose 9-bit SPI.

 ### Transfer modes